-CHEM 307-0 Materials and Nanochemistry Introduction to frontier research at the interface of chemistry and materials science.
-Taught with 407.
-Prerequisite: 212-3 or 210-3.
 CHEM 316-0 Medicinal Chemistry: The Organic Chemistry of Drug Design and Action Introduction to principles of drug design and mechanisms of drug action from a chemical viewpoint.
 Historical introduction, drug design and development, receptors, enzymes and enzyme inhibitors, DNA, drug metabolism, and prodrugs.
 Prerequisite: 210-3, 212-3, or consent of instructor.